Bill of Lading (BOL)

 Logistics Term

-A bill of lading is a legal document that acts as the receipt of the cargo being transported.
+A bill of lading is a legal document that acts as the receipt of the transported cargo.
 It serves as the agreement for your load.
-At the pickup point, a BOL should be signed by both the shipper and carrier after they’ve both inspected the load.
-It’s the responsibility of the shipper to read and understand terms and conditions on BOL form before signing it.
-In case there’s a clause you don’t understand or don’t agree with, make a point of asking the carrier before signing.
+At the pickup point, a BOL should be signed by both the shipper and carrier after they’ve inspected the load.
+The shipper’s responsibility is to read and understand the terms and conditions on the BOL form before signing it.
+If there’s a clause you don’t understand or disagree with, ask the carrier before signing.